How When and Where…

 So I decided to start the conversation here on the SYBD blog.
 Now the comments have exceeded 500.
 Not too bad.
 Or, well maybe it is, depending on how you look at it! 😉

 Before we get to your stories – let’s look at some other factors at play, like fo instance, timing.
 Also, in this day and age, the methods used to end a relationship (NOTE: this has changed since we launched in 2000 – with the advent of new technologies and social media).

 People the world over have been left at random times, such as, on their birthday, over the holidays such as the Thanksgiving/Christmas/New Year’s period, when pregnant, during their exams, on vacation, in the hospital, or on the oh-so-beloved St Valentine’s Day.

-That forum thread and now this blog post serves as proof of how universally-bad people are when exiting their relationships.
+That forum thread, and now this blog post, serve as proof of how universally-bad people are when exiting their relationships.
 Gay, straight, young, old, across this entire globe of ours – it doesn’t seem to matter – we’ve seen people getting it all oh-so-wrong.

 Wrong times.
 Wrong places.
 Wrong methods.

 Share Your Story